 The Redivis data portal consists of organizations and datasets.
-An organizations is a group of users who create and manage datasets.
+An organizations is a group of administrators who create and manage datasets.
 Datasets contain data, metadata, and entry points for accessing and using them.
 The main place to get started finding datasets on Redivis is through an organization.

 All organizations have their own homepage where you can learn more about them and browse or search their datasets and public projects using their data.
 You can navigate to different organizations on Redivis by going to redivis.com or the Organizations tab of your workspace.